 The development of the USB started in the mid-1990s and was a group venture between companies such as Compaq, IBM, Microsoft, and Intel.
 All of these companies had one goal in mind: to produce a simple, universal solution and standard for personal computer peripheral connectivity.
 Several beta stages were released, starting from USB 0.7 and upward were released to the public gradually evolving into the USB 1.0.
 USB 1.0 was, however, not without its issues, being a mere shadow of the latest USB technology, unable to support several higher powered connections, such as computer monitors, and was unable to split into multiple connections, the speed also ranged from 1.5 to 12 megabits at the most, compare this to the latest 3.0 technology, which can run at rates of around 5 Gigabits per second.

 Computers with compatible ports were first released from around 1995 onward becoming commonplace by around the 2000s.
-With almost 7 years development, the first USB access was added to computers, and have rarely been absent since.
+After almost 7 years of development, the first USB access was added to computers and has rarely been absent since.
 It wasn’t until 2004 that the popularity of the USB Mass Storage (Memory Stick) was popularized enough that most computers were designed to recognize them as such to give them almost seamless compatibility.